Hetzner: Blocking "Novaya Gazeta"

-On January 11, 2016, Hetzner blocked the St. Petersburg site of Novaya Gazeta, the leading oppositional, non-governmental newspaper in Russia.
-The newspaper marked the act as political censorship without any legal procedure.
+On January 11, 2016, Hetzner blocked the St. Petersburg site of Novaya Gazeta, the leading opposition, non-government newspaper in Russia.
+The newspaper alleged the act was political censorship without any legal justification.

 Blocking Ukraine War information

-On March 7, 2022, during the 2022 Russian invasion of Ukraine, Hetzner allegedly blocked servers belonging to a Ukrainian state-affiliated war information website (war.ukraine.ua), which was posted by the official Ukraine Twitter account.
+On March 7, 2022, during the 2022 Russian invasion of Ukraine, Hetzner disabled the hosting account behind a Ukrainian state-affiliated war information website (war.ukraine.ua).
 Hetzner initially denied blocking the website in question, stating that Cloudflare informed them that the IP does not belong to their network.
-Two days later, Hetzner confirmed via a press release that they had errorneously suspended the servers due to "anomalies" found in the account by an employee, which came from a not yet fully developed "plausibility check" and stated that their actions were not politically-motivated.
+Two days later, Hetzner confirmed via a press release that they had erroneously suspended the servers due to "anomalies" found in the account by an employee, which came from a not yet fully developed "plausibility check" and stated that their actions had not been politically motivated.
+The press release has since been deleted from the Hetzner website.

+Blocking Russian Users

+In December 2023, Hetzner allegedly sent an email to its users informing them that they will be ending contractual relationship with customers from Russia.
+Policy was scheduled to take place on January 31, 2024.